-You are also required to recruit at least 3 people earning $500 each in the last 3 months and 3 personal success bound recruits.
+You are also required to recruit at least 3 people earning $500 each in the last 3 months and 3 personal success-bound recruits.

-All this basically means is when a consultant from your downline gets promoted to the rank of Team Leader, you and this particular consultant will equally share the bonus to be received.
-According to the website of Usborne Books, you’ll receive $250 Promote Out Bonus in this case.
+All this means is when a consultant from your downline gets promoted to the rank of Team Leader, you and this particular consultant will equally share the bonus to be received.
+According to the website of Usborne Books, you’ll receive a $250 Promote Out Bonus in this case.

-The requirements are still the same as Team Leader, only with the additional requirements of having 1 third level Team Leader, 1 second level Team Leader, and 3 first level Team Leaders.
+The requirements are still the same as Team Leader, only with the additional requirements of having 1 third-level Team Leader, 1 second-level Team Leader, and 3 first level Team Leaders.
 Earn a Promote Out Bonus of $500 when someone from your downline becomes an Executive Leader.

 Is Usborne Books a scam?
-You may find the answers you are looking once you have read the next section below!
+You may find the answers you are looking for once you have read the next section below!

 What I Don’t Like About Usborne Books